 My day job is at the communications agency Blue Rubicon where I’m an Associate Director.

 I was previously Head of Digital at MHP Communications and before that Head of Innovations at the Liberal Democrats where I ran the party’s 2001 and 2005 internet general election campaigns.
 I was also Co-Editor of Liberal Democrat Voice, the most widely-read Liberal Democrat blog in the UK, until 2013 and have been a Visiting Lecturer at City University in the Journalism Department.

-I am a member of the Open Rights Group’s Advisory Council, a member of the Joseph Rowntree Foundation’s Anti-Poverty Communications Advisory Group, on the editorial board for the Journal of Liberal History and I edit Liberal Democrat Newswire, the monthly email newsletter about the Liberal Democrats.
+I am a member of the Open Rights Group’s Advisory Council, on the editorial board for the Journal of Liberal History and I edit Liberal Democrat Newswire, the monthly email newsletter about the Liberal Democrats.

 “Influential [and] highly respected political commentator” – Andrew Marr

 The 2011 Total Politics blog awards put me at number 20 in the list of UK political bloggers, ahead of people such as Fraser Nelson and John Rentoul, and the Daily Telegraph lists me in its annual compilations of the 50 most influential Liberal Democrats.
 I was a judge for Campaigns & Elections magazine’s 2012 Reed Awards.

 “One of the party’s key thinkers on campaigning tactics and organization” – Daily Telegraph